mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 ### 5.2.
 The `async` Builder

 What if we want to return a value from the execution of a coroutine?
-For example, let's define two new suspending functions: The former returns the blend of the coffee we prepared, while the latter the returns a toasted bread:
+For example, let's define two new suspending functions: The former produces the blend of the coffee we prepared.
+At the same time, the latter returns a toasted bread:

 ```kotlin
 suspend fun preparingJavaCoffee(): String {